sigmavirus24/github3.py/README.rst

 Testing
 ~~~~~~~

-You can run either ``pip install -r dev-requirements.txt`` to install the
+You can run ``pip install -e .[dev]`` to install the following before testing or
-following before testing or simply ``make test-deps``.
-It is suggested you do
+simply ``make test-deps``.
+It is suggested you do this in a virtual environment.
-this in a virtual environment.
 These need to be installed for the tests to run.

 - betamax_
 - coverage_ by Ned Batchelder